Our Lady of Begoña: History

 The title was established in Bilbao, at Biscay, Spain where, according to local legend, an 8th-century statue of Our Lady was found the hollow of an oak tree on Mount Artagan.
-In 1672, the Lord of Vizcaya published and engraving of the Virgin along with his coat of arms.
+In 1672, the Lord of Vizcaya published an engraving of the Virgin along with his coat of arms.

 The Basque Country has a long tradition of fishing and seafaring.
 Basque ship captains travelled regularly to the ports of France, England, the Netherlands and Ireland.
 Since the 15th century many boats out of Bilbao have carried the name, Virgin of Begoña or simply Begoña.
 In 1779 Captain Jaun Bautista de Ajeo and two other Bilbao merchants owned a ship, with a capacity of fifty tons, known as Nuestra Senora de Begoña.
 Votives left by sailors indicate that Our Lady of Begoña is believed to have helped seamen in distress, who then offered thanks for their safe deliverance.

 Tradition tells of an apparition to the people of Bilbao at the site of the present Basilica.
 Work began on the basilica in 1511.
 Behind the high altar is what is referred to as "the Virgin's chamber".
 She is credited with helping to stem the cholera epidemic of 1855.